Welcome to the Easy MTD help.

 Accessing

-All VAT functionality appears in the Value Added Tax section which is accessed by clicking the Value Added Tax menu, or the Value Added Tax link on the Welcome page.
+All VAT functionality appears in the Value Added Tax section (see figure below) which is accessed by clicking the Value Added Tax menu, or the Value Added Tax link in the Welcome section.

 Components

-The following screenshot (see fig. below) and table describe the components found in the Value Added Tax section.
+The following screenshot (see figure below) and table describe the components found in the Value Added Tax section.

 Fig. Value Added Tax section